-Measuring principle Mass flow measurement based on the Coriolis measuring principle The device consists of a transmitter and a sensor.
-3 3 The device is available as a compact version: The transmitter and sensor form a mechanical unit.
+Measuring principle Mass flow measurement based on the Coriolis measuring principle Measuring system The measuring system consists of a transmitter and a sensor.
+The transmitter and sensor are mounted in physically separate locations.
+They are interconnected by connecting cables.
 Information on the structure of the device $\rightarrow \blacksquare 14$